My favourite sporting moment: Edgbaston explodes as England win the greatest Test

 Australia won the toss on that opening day at Lord’s and opted to bat first.
 I can still hear the ball thudding into Justin Langer and the helmet of Ricky Ponting, as Steve Harmison set the tone for the weeks to come with a brutally quick opening spell.

 He took 5-43 as Australia were skittled for 190 in 40.2 overs.
-But then Glenn McGrath – England’s tormentor-in-chief for a decade – came on and England were bowled out for 155.
+But then Glenn McGrath – England’s tormentor-in-chief for a decade – came in and England were bowled out for 155.

 Two swashbuckling half-centuries by Test match debutant Kevin Pietersen aside, England capitulated at Lord’s.
 Australia won the first Test by 239 runs.
 The same as it ever was.